Python-Markdown/markdown/docs/contributing.md

 #### Tags, Labels and Badges

-If you want to classify or call out elements with an inline affordance, use the syntax defined in Python-Markdown's [Badge Extension]:
+If you want to classify or call out elements with an inline element, use the syntax defined in Python-Markdown's [Badge Extension]:

 ```md